markmoxon/elite-source-code-library/versions/6502sp/README.md

 If you want to browse the source in an IDE, you might find the following useful.

-* The most interesting files are in the [sources](sources) folder:
+* The most interesting files are in the [1-source-files](1-source-files) folder:

-  * The main game's source code is in the [elite-source.asm](sources/elite-source.asm) file (for the parasite, i.e. the Second Processor) and [elite-z.asm](sources/elite-z.asm) (for the I/O processor, i.e. the BBC Micro) - this is the motherlode and probably contains all the stuff you're interested in.
+  * The main game's source code is in the [elite-source.asm](1-source-files/elite-source.asm) file (for the parasite, i.e. the Second Processor) and [elite-z.asm](1-source-files/elite-z.asm) (for the I/O processor, i.e. the BBC Micro) - this is the motherlode and probably contains all the stuff you're interested in.

-  * The game's loader is in the [elite-loader1.asm](sources/elite-loader1.asm) and [elite-loader2.asm](sources/elite-loader2.asm) files - these are mainly concerned with setup and copy protection.
+  * The game's loader is in the [elite-loader1.asm](1-source-files/elite-loader1.asm) and [elite-loader2.asm](1-source-files/elite-loader2.asm) files - these are mainly concerned with setup and copy protection.

 * It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers).